calculuswhiz/caighdean-bearla/README.md

 # How it works

-As rightfully noted by David there are a lot of tables in the *Caighdeán*, among other complex formatting.
+As rightfully noted by David there are a lot of tables in the _Caighdeán_, among other complex formatting.
 To facilitate the translation project, the translation aspect should be abstracted away from the formatting markup as much as possible.
-For now, the line is drawn at anything more advanced than simple **bold** and *italic* markdown as it even suffers with nested listing formats.
+For now, the line is drawn at anything more advanced than simple **bold** and _italic_ markdown as it even suffers with nested listing formats.

 The translations will be stored in JSON format, divided by chapter.
-Here is the schema
+For most translation objects, you will see this format:

 ```
 {
     // ID of text.
-E.g. "[Chapter]_[Section]_[Index]"
+E.g. "title"
     [id]: {
-        "comments": string, // Comments from the contributors
         "ga": string, // Text to be translated
-        "en": string // Translation.
+        "en": string | null // Translation.
 If null, no translation exists yet.
 If empty, mark as none needed.
     }
 }
 ```